 These are signs that your baby’s motor skills are developing.
 Eventually, you will witness their first steps soon.
 Continue to help your baby’s progress.

 Also, you need to keep your baby away from the allergies.
 The allergies will keep your baby from doing anything.
-Therefore buy the best air purifiers for allergies is recommended.
+Therefore buy the best air purifier for allergies is recommended.

 Why you need an air purifier?
 I have a very good source for this question: Do air purifiers work for allergies?